 For a serving cell, and a UE configured with higher layer parameter ShortTTI-Length, in case of a collision between a subframe-based PUCCH and slot/subslot-based PUCCH in a subframe, the subframe-based PUCCH transmission is dropped.
 If the slot/subslot-based PUCCH contains valid SR resources, SR that was prepared as part of the subframe-based PUCCH transmission is transmitted on the slot/subslot-based PUCCH.
-The UE shall transmit the corresponding HARQ-ACK response using the slot/subslot-based PUCCH.
+The UE shall transmit the HARQ-ACK response associated with the subframe-based PUCCH using the slot/subslot-based PUCCH in the cases defined in section 7.3.
 The UE shall apply spatial HARQ-ACK bundling on the HARQ-ACK response associated with the subframe-based PUCCH